If you are affiliated with The Fred Hutch / University of Washington Seattle Cancer Consortium we would love to hear from you.

 Unlock the potential of linked clinical and molecular data

 To overcome the persistent challenges in cohort discovery and analysis for translational research and prospective clinical-decision support in precision medicine, we developed Oncoscape.
 This interactive tool provides an online open-access data-analysis and visualization platform that empowers researchers and clinicians to discover novel patterns and relationships between linked clinical and molecular data.
 Oncoscape offers a unique and intuitive approach to iterative hypothesis refinement and cohort discovery by establishing a platform that allows users to traverse data types and methods easily.
-Visioned by Dr. Eric Holland, we remain committed to the growth of the Oncoscape platform and support the Seattle Translational Tumor Research group, from which our initiative was born.
+Visioned by Dr. Eric Holland, we remain committed to the growth of the Oncoscape platform and support the Seattle Translational Tumor Research group.

 Mouse Organogenesis Cell Atlas